 - The cheapest way to get spare parts is to take apart old and unused electronics.
 (Eg. press-buttons from a broken calculator, motors and RF modules from old RC cars, etc.)

 - Proper indentation always helps when debugging code.
 Commenting at important sections also helps to identify glitches quickly.

 - Faulty hardware accounts for over 50% of any problem.
 Seriously.

 - When soldering multiple wires and bunching them together in a single cable, it’s always safer to use heat shrink tubing compared to electrical tape.

 - If a python code which uses GPIO pins is not running on a Raspberry Pi, it’s probably because another process which started earlier is using the same pins.
 Try running ‘sudo killall python’ and then execute the new code.

 - Autonomous robots tend to skid if their motor’s rpm is high (greater than 250).
-A good way to prevent this is to incorporate a reverse command with a small delay of 100 to 1000 milliseconds, depending on weight and speed of the robot.
+A good way to prevent this is to incorporate a short reverse command with a small delay of 100 to 1000 milliseconds, depending on weight and speed of the robot.